Site location & description

 Source: UK Quality Ash Association

 What happens next?

 The diagram below shows the main stages of the planning process for the project.
 Following on from the public consultation events the final planning application was formally validated by North Yorkshire County Council on 24 June 2019.
-NYCC now have 16 weeks to determine the application, meaning that a decision could be issued in November 2019.
+A decision is likely to be issued during Q1 2020.